 And you are unjust.
 Come now, follow the Demon Lord.
 Repent.
 Repent for you too have sinned against her.
 For you too are man.
 For you too have lusted.
 Desired what was not yours to possess.

 Behold, she also was a child.
 A pure being that had been born with no sin staining her soul.
 Look at what her father has made of her, giving her as heirloom those cursed eyes.
 Look at what her brother has made of her, forcing her to reign when she had desired no throne.
 Look at what her master has made of her, using her as a shield against her own kin.

 Come now; come kneel by the Demon Lord.
 And come repent.
 For you too have sinned against the Whore of Babylon.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, VoynaWrite a Review